 You know if your parent is like this.
 Any time you tell them an idea they list off why you shouldn’t do that or what might not work out.

 These parents would be shocked to find out their children feel like they are holding them back.
 But, it’s true.
 If your parent is like this, they really do mean well and want to help you, but they are unable to give you the advice you are looking for.
 And, it doesn’t matter how old you are, there’s a chance that your parent falls into this category.

 I’m guessing that you have someone in your life that popped into your head when you read this one.
 This is the person that thinks they know about everything even if they don’t.
 They may have read an article or watched something on TV and feel like they are qualified to tell you how to handle your situation.

-Sometimes it is difficult to decipher what this person actually knows about and what they don’t because they truly believe that they know about whatever it is they are talking about.
+Sometimes it’s difficult to decipher what this person actually knows and what they don’t because they truly believe they know about whatever it is they’re talking about.
 This person usually can talk to anyone about anything, which can be helpful for small talk, but is not useful when you need advice on something that matters in your life.

 6. The person that isn’t going after what they want

 If someone has settled and is unhappy with where they are in their own life, they aren’t going to be able to give you valuable advice.
 When you ask advice from someone it should be a person that is working hard to live the life they want and making good decisions along the way.
 Someone that isn’t pursuing their dreams is not going to be able to help you go after yours.

 7. Be cautious with “wise or Godly counsel”